Regular Savings Accounts

-Regular savers have been hit hard in recent weeks, with 5% rates dropping like flies.
+Regular savers were hit hard last year, with cuts to 5% rates across the board.
 But it's still possible to earn 2.75% interest on savings tax-free.
 Regular savings accounts are a hidden species designed for you to feed them every month – we've all the best buys in this guide, plus tricks to maximise interest.

 What are regular savings accounts?

 The clue's in the name.
 Most regular savings accounts require you to put money away each month with interest paid yearly (unless otherwise stated).
 They offer higher interest rates than traditional fixed or easy-access savings accounts, but tend to impose rigid terms and conditions, such as limiting the amount of withdrawals you can make, or forcing you to make a deposit every month.
 And the rate usually only lasts for a year.